Foodscaping

-Foodscaping is a modern term for the practice of integrating edible plants into ornamental landscapes.
+Foodscaping is a modern term for integrating edible plants into ornamental landscapes.
 It is also referred to as edible landscaping and has been described as a crossbreed between landscaping and farming.
 As an ideology, foodscaping aims to show that edible plants are not only consumable but can also be appreciated for their aesthetic qualities.
-Foodscaping spaces are seen as multi-functional landscapes which are visually attractive and also provide edible returns.
-Foodscaping is a great way to provide fresh food in an affordable way.
+Foodscaping spaces are seen as multi-functional landscapes that are visually attractive and also provide edible returns.
+Foodscaping is a method of providing fresh food affordably and sustainably.

 Differing from conventional vegetable gardening, where fruits and vegetables are typically grown in separate, enclosed areas, foodscaping incorporates edible plants as a major element of a pre-existing landscaping space.
-This may involve adding edible plantations to an existing ornamental garden or entirely replacing the traditional, non-edible plants with food-yielding species.
-The designs can incorporate various kinds of vegetables, fruit trees, berry bushes, edible flowers, and herbs, along with purely ornamental species.
-The design strategy of foodscaping has many benefits, including increasing food security, improving the growth of nutritious food and promoting sustainable living.
+This may involve adding edible plantations to an existing ornamental garden or replacing traditional, non-edible plants with food-yielding species.
+The designs can incorporate various kinds of vegetables, fruit trees, berry bushes, edible flowers, herbs, and purely ornamental species.
+The design strategy of foodscaping has many benefits, including increasing food security, improving the growth of nutritious food, and promoting sustainable living.
 Edible landscaping practices may be implemented on both public and private premises.
 Foodscaping can be practiced by individuals, community groups, businesses, or educational institutions.
+There is a lot of misconceptions about what constitutes Foodscaping and it is often confused or equated with urban agriculture.
+However they are not to be confused as they have different purposes Urban Agriculture can happen anywhere parking lots, rooftops, and inside buildings.
+"Yet the purpose of Foodscaping is to grow edible plants in urban landscapes that are designed to be aesthetic and functional for the purpose of the community that is typically in parks, roadsides, or community gardens."

-The practice of foodscaping is believed to have gained popularity in the 21st century for several reasons.
-Some accounts claim that the rise of foodscaping is due to the volatility of global food prices and the financial crisis of 2007–2008.
+Foodscaping is believed to have gained popularity in the 21st century for several reasons.
+Some accounts claim that the rise of foodscaping is due to the volatility of global food prices and the 2008 financial crisis.
 However, other accounts suggest that the spike in foodscaping popularity is linked to urbanization and increasing concerns for environmental sustainability.

 Origins

 Overview

 It is unknown who first coined the expression foodscaping.
 The term and ideology of foodscaping have been around since the late 20th century, yet have only come into popular use during the 21st century.
-Despite the modernity of the term foodscaping, the strategy of integrating edible plants into landscaping spaces is not a new concept.
+Despite the modernity of foodscaping, integrating edible plants into landscaping spaces is not a new concept.
 Similar practices date back to ancient and medieval gardening and agricultural techniques.
 Foodscaping as a contemporary theory presents "a modern take on the way that past generations utilized land".
 Unlike most historical horticultural practices, foodscaping explicitly supports the idea that edible landscapes can be just as aesthetically pleasing as purely decorative landscapes.
 Foodscaping advocates attempt to subvert the conventional perception of vegetable gardens as unattractive and instead view edible crops as design features in and of themselves.
 It is sometimes believed that this ideology emerged from increasingly experimental approaches to gardening and landscaping in the modern era.